Physics-Informed Generative Machine Learning for Accelerated Quantum-centric Supercomputing: Computational Details

-\textbf{Quantum state preparation and hardware sample generation:} State preparation on a quantum hardware is done using the LUCJ ansatz \cite{motta2023bridging} (Eq. \eqref{LUCJ}) with CCSD parameters used for jastrow decomposition.
+\textbf{Quantum state preparation and hardware sample generation:} State preparation on a quantum hardware is done using the LUCJ ansatz (Eq. \eqref{LUCJ}) with CCSD parameters used for jastrow decomposition.
 No further optimization of the LUCJ parameters is performed.
-For 24 qubits experiment 250000 shots were used while both 32 and 40 qubit experiments were performed using $\mathrm{10^6}$ shots.
+For 27 qubits experiment 250000 shots were used while 36, 45 and 52 qubit experiments were performed using a fixed $\mathrm{10^6}$ shots due to limited availability of quantum processor time and shot budget.
+Ideally, at least $d_Q$ (see \eqref{eq d_Q symmetry space}) number of shots are required for an efficient and meaningful sampling task from a quantum hardware.
+However, in our case only for the study of $\mathrm{H_2O}$ in 6-31G basis ($d_Q=245025$) the number of shots is comparable to the dimension of the symmetry space.
 The circuits were created using \textsc{qiskit-addon-sqd}, which uses the \textsc{ffsim}\cite{ffsim} package to generate the LUCJ circuits.
 For each circuit, we start with some generic linear layout and invoke the \textsc{VF2PostLayout} transpiler pass to find an isomorphic zig-zag layout (which is required for LUCJ circuits) that conforms to the lowest noise profile as obtained from the backend noise information.
 The LUCJ circuit is placed on this layout using the \textsc{qiskit transpiler}.
-We executed all the circuits on \textit{ibm\_kingston}, which is a 156 qubits IBM Heron R2 processor.
-The layouts used for the circuits corresponding to each of the molecules are shown in Fig.~\ref{hardware layout}.
+We executed the circuits on \textit{ibm\_kingston} and \textit{ibm\_boston}, having 156 qubits IBM Heron R2 and R3 processors respectively.
+The layouts used for the circuits corresponding to each of the molecules are shown in Appendix \ref{appendix: hardware layout and coupling map} (Fig.~\ref{hardware layout} and \ref{hardware layout R3}).